rabidaudio/synthesizer/Plan.md

       - ideally multi-shape: sine,tri,squ,ramp up,ramp down
       - CV control for shape
       - Trigger input (e.g. envelope or clock)
+    7. Utilities
+      - Buffer, Sum, Attenuate, Invert, Gate
+      - Could be all-in one
+        - A input (default ground)
+        - B input (default ground)
+        - level knob attenuator
+        - gate digital CV in, default on
+        - (A+B)*level*gate output
+        - -(A+B)*level*gate output
+        - 2 opamps and a FET
+          - one opamp if we scrap the inverter
+          - 4 of these would be cost+space efficent
+        - Constant CV out if A/B disconnected?
     Future:
       - Sequencer
         - clock source for LFO?
 Or LFO input as clock?